 CABA-based compression/decompression provides several benefits over a purely hardware-based implementation of data compression for memory.
 First, CABA primarily employs hardware that is already available on-chip but is otherwise underutilized.
 In contrast, hardware-only compression implementations require dedicated logic for specific algorithms.
 Each new algorithm (or a modification of an existing one) requires engineering effort and incurs hardware cost.
-Second, different applications tend to have distinct data patterns [65] that are more efficiently compressed with different compression algorithms.
-CABA offers versatility in algorithm choice as we find that many existing hardware-based compression algorithms (e.g., Base-Delta-Immediate (BDI) compression [65], Frequent Pattern Compression (FPC) [4], and C-Pack [22]) can be implemented using different assist warps with the CABA framework.
+Second, different applications tend to have distinct data patterns [87] that are more efficiently compressed with different compression algorithms.
+CABA offers versatility in algorithm choice as we find that many existing hardware-based compression algorithms (e.g., Base-Delta-Immediate (BDI) compression [87], Frequent Pattern Compression (FPC) [4], and C-Pack [25]) can be implemented using different assist warps with the CABA framework.
 Third, not all applications benefit from data compression.
 Some applications are constrained by other bottlenecks (e.g., oversubscription of computational resources), or may operate on data that is not easily compressible.
 As a result, the benefits of compression may not outweigh the cost in terms of additional latency and energy spent on compressing and decompressing data.
 In these cases, compression can be easily disabled by CABA, and the CABA framework can be used in other ways to alleviate the current bottleneck.

 Other uses of CABA.
 The generality of CABA enables its use in alleviating other bottlenecks with different optimizations.
-We discuss two examples: (1) using assist warps to perform memoization to eliminate redundant computations that have the same or similar inputs [12, 26, 77], by storing the results of frequently-performed computations in the main memory hierarchy (i.e., by converting the computational problem into a storage problem) and, (2) using the idle memory pipeline to perform opportunistic prefetching to better overlap computation with memory access.
-Assist warps offer a hardware/software interface to implement hybrid prefetching algorithms [31] with varying degrees of complexity.
+We discuss two examples: (1) using assist warps to perform memoization to eliminate redundant computations that have the same or similar inputs [13, 29, 106], by storing the results of frequently-performed computations in the main memory hierarchy (i.e., by converting the computational problem into a storage problem) and, (2) using the idle memory pipeline to perform opportunistic prefetching to better overlap computation with memory access.
+Assist warps offer a hardware/software interface to implement hybrid prefetching algorithms [35] with varying degrees of complexity.
+We also briefly discuss other uses of CABA for (1) redundant multithreading, (2) speculative precomputation, (3) handling interrupts, and (4) profiling and instrumentation.

 Contributions.
-We make the following contributions:
+This work makes the following contributions:

-- We introduce the Core-Assisted Bottleneck Acceleration (CABA) Framework, which can mitigate different bottlenecks in modern GPUs by using underutilized system resources for assist warp execution. - We provide a detailed description of how our framework can be used to enable effective and flexible data compression in GPU memory hierarchies. - We comprehensively evaluate the use of CABA for data compression to alleviate the memory bandwidth bottleneck.
-Our evaluations across a wide variety applications from Mars [39], CUDA [62], Lonestar [17], and Rodinia [21] benchmark suites show that CABA-based compression on average (1) reduces memory bandwidth by 2.1X, (2) improves performance by 41.7%, and (3) reduces overall system energy by 22.2%.
+- It introduces the Core-Assisted Bottleneck Acceleration (CABA) Framework, which can mitigate different bottlenecks in modern GPUs by using underutilized system resources for assist warp execution. - It provides a detailed description of how our framework can be used to enable effective and flexible data compression in GPU memory hierarchies. - It comprehensively evaluates the use of CABA for data compression to alleviate the memory bandwidth bottleneck.
+Our evaluations across a wide variety applications from Mars [44], CUDA [83], Lonestar [20], and Rodinia [24] benchmark suites show that CABA-based compression on average (1) reduces memory bandwidth by 2.1X, (2) improves performance by 41.7%, and (3) reduces overall system energy by 22.2%. - It discusses at least six other use cases of CABA that can improve application performance and system management, showing that CABA is a primary general framework for taking advantage of underutilized resources in modern GPU engines.